 Clinking champagne glasses, sparking confetti, shiny balloons, spectacular firework displays bursting in the sky, music, laughter and cheer are all common associations with New Year’s Eve celebrations.

 The New Year came to be known as a time of renewal and was commemorated with rituals, religious rites and even a bit of partying that involved music, revelry and copious amounts of Egyptian beer!

 Just like the Nile River, the New Year floods into our lives to wash away remnants from the past year and nourish us with new possibilities for the next year.
 Just like those ancient farmers in Egypt, we are bestowed with fertile grounds to harvest new dreams or take on a fresh approach towards old ones.

 Eventually the practice of setting New Year’s resolutions got a bad rap because many people render it to be ineffective and short-lived – but this could not be further from the truth.

 Here are five simple steps that you can take to ensure that the following year will be both fruitful and fulfilling:

-- Stay motivated: There is a possibility that your enthusiasm for achieving your resolutions might dwindle as a couple of months roll by, especially if you aren’t seeing immediate results from your efforts yet.
+4. Stay motivated: There’s a possibility that your enthusiasm for achieving your resolutions might dwindle as a couple of months roll by, especially if you aren’t seeing immediate results from your efforts yet.
 It’s during times like these when you’ll require a boost of inspiration to keep the momentum going.
-There are a variety of ways that you can stay motivated, such as speaking with friends or a coach who can give you support and hold you accountable, acknowledging and rewarding yourself for the progress that you have made so far, listening to motivational music, repeating affirmations while visualizing your goals, or simply glancing at your vision board.
+There are a variety of ways that you can stay motivated, such as speaking with friends or a coach who can give you support and hold you accountable, acknowledging and rewarding yourself for the progress that you have made so far, listening to motivational music, repeating affirmations while visualizing your goals, or glancing at your vision board.